DennisSchenkel/sessionminds-backend/README.md

 - Make sure it contains all needed modules and libraries.
 - Modify settings.py
   - Add Heroku to ALLOWED_HOSTS
-  - Add Frontend adress to CORS_ALLOWED_ORIGINS
+  - Add Frontend adsress to CORS_ALLOWED_ORIGINS
   - Set DEBUG to "False"
 - Create Procfile in root directory with the following content: web: gunicorn sessionminds.wsgi --log-file -
 - Use python manage.py collectstatic in the local IDE terminal to collect all static files